spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex.md

 ### Vertex configuration options

-Once you have the Vertex app installed, you can configure it so that the invoice in saved in Vertex.
-We recommend to send invoice requests only for paid orders, as specified in [Vertex installation](https://docs.spryker.com/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex.html#optional-if-you-plan-to-send-invoices-to-vertex-through-oms-configure-your-payment-oms).
+You can configure the Vertex app so that the invoice in saved in Vertex.
+However, we recommend to send invoice requests only for paid orders, as specified in [Vertex installation](https://docs.spryker.com/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex.html#optional-if-you-plan-to-send-invoices-to-vertex-through-oms-configure-your-payment-oms).
 The current implementation works asynchronously hence no response is saved in SCCOS.

 If you want to include other data such as Customer Exemption Certificate in the requests to Vertex, you can do so via plugins and the "taxMetadata" fields.
-You can add more data to requests any specific information which is not available in Spryker by default.
+You can add more data to request any specific information which is not available in Spryker by default.
 For example, this could be data from ERP, other systems, and customized Spryker instances.
 For the implementation details, see [Vertex installation](https://docs.spryker.com/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex.html#implement-vertex-specific-metadata-extender-plugins).

 The following video demonstrates the Vertex app configuration and usage: